-But take heed, dear sailor, for in truth
+Take heed, dear sailor, for in truth

-My bosom is not soft, and my skin, it gives no heat.
+This bosom is not soft, and my skin, it gives no heat.

 Legend has it that my heart still beats.

-So, be not mistaken voyager, take heed!
+Be not mistaken voyager, take heed!

 Seeker of a land to set down your cargo and lay your head,